-I suspect that you're reading this guide because you're not 100% happy with your current IT support company and are looking to change.
+We suspect that you're reading this guide because you're not 100% happy with your current IT support company and are looking to change.

-Of course, I'd like you to switch to us!
+Of course, we'd like you to switch to us!

-I've written this guide to help you understand how a trusted IT support partner behaves, and what great IT support looks like.
+We've written this guide to help you understand how a trusted IT support partner behaves, and what great IT support looks like.

-I'll explain why we genuinely partner with our clients and refuse to become just another supplier.
-I'll also explain why it's critical you put your IT strategy and data security at the very core of your long-term business planning.
+We'll explain why we genuinely partner with our clients and refuse to become just another supplier.
+We'll also explain why it's critical you put your IT strategy and data security at the very core of your long-term business planning.

-If you're ready to talk before reading further, jump to Chapter 11 to arrange a conversation.
-And let's see how we can partner to help your business this year.
+If you're ready to talk before reading further, flick to Chapter 11 to arrange a conversation and let's see how we can partner to help your business this year.